flexera-public/policy_templates/security/storage/google/public_buckets/README.md

 ### What it does

 This Policy Template will check your account for Google Cloud Storage buckets with public permission.

-It takes the following parameters:
+### Input Parameters

+This policy has the following input parameters required when launching the policy.

-- `Email addresses of the recipients you wish to notify` - Email to alert when it finds google buckets that meet the criteria
+- *Email addresses of the recipients you wish to notify* - Email to alert when it finds google buckets that meet the criteria
-- `Google Cloud Project` - The Google Cloud Project to run this policy against.
+- *Google Cloud Project* - The Google Cloud Project to run this policy against.

+### Policy Actions

+The following policy actions are taken on any resources found to be out of compliance.

+- Send an email report

 ### Required Permissions